 “Eat almonds every day for nutritional support during menopause,” says Dr. Forman.
 “Almonds are a great source of healthy fat, which helps to counter the drying effects of low estrogen levels.
 They are also high in magnesium, vitamin E complex, and riboflavin, which is essential to vascular integrity.
 Plus, they’ve got important trace minerals like manganese and copper.”

 Shapiro is a big fan of eggs, which she considers a great source of vitamin D, as well as iron and B vitamins.
 “All the nutrients we need to feel energetic and keep our bones strong are packaged in one small shell!”
 When possible, opt for cage-free, organic eggs.
 Ideally, you’ll also be buying eggs from pastured hens raised locally.

 Although controversial, soy contains plant estrogens that may prevent or lessen menopausal symptoms for some women, according to Shapiro.
 She recommends eating minimally processed soy foods like edamame and tempeh to reap these benefits specifically.

 Load Your Plate With Brain Food

 Protect your mind in the later years with foods that fuel brain power!
 According to Somer, these include fatty fish rich in DHA and EPA (the omega-3s), which show promise in improving memory and possibly lowering the risk of dementia.
 Two compounds in dark green leafy vegetables (lutein and zeaxanthin) also show promise in protecting both vision and memory as we age.
 Finally, blueberries (and other berries) have been nicknamed “brain berries” because of the evidence linking them to improved brain function.
-Along with eating the smartest foods, there are these 15 Ways to Train Your Brain to stay sharp.

 Fiber, Water, and Protein Make A Winning Combo